💫 Creating Your Project

 If you are maintaining multiple versions of your API or product, you might need [multiple versions](🔗) of your docs as well!
 In addition to using versions to stage major content changes, you can keep multiple versions of your docs published to give people access to the one they need.

-ReadMe has several themes that make it easy to create beautiful documentation.
-You'll notice that the color scheme will automatically change based on your logo so you can focus on generating great content right away.
+ReadMe has several themes that make it easy to create beautiful documentation for your developers.
+You'll notice that the color scheme will automatically change based on your logo so that your documentation feels on-brand and personalized to your product.

-If you have more specific requirements for how your docs look, you can add your own custom CSS in the Appearance > Custom Stylesheet settings in the dashboard.
-Above the text box, you'll see a list of best practices that we recommend using when writing Custom CSS.
+If you have more specific requirements for how your documentation looks, you can add your own custom CSS in the **Appearance > Custom Stylesheet** settings in the dashboard.
+Above the text box, there’s a **Read Best Practices** dropdown that we recommend reviewing and employing when writing Custom CSS.
 We strongly recommend adhering to these best practices so your styles will continue to work as we continuously improve the ReadMe experience.
-The recommended approach to CSS is by using our CSS variables—this is the easiest and safest way to add customization to your docs.
-We also have theming options available that are specific to the Markdown body of your content—you can find the docs for this here.
+We recommend using our [CSS variables](🔗) as the easiest and safest way to add customization to your docs.
+We also have theming options available that are specific to the Markdown body of your content—you can find the docs for this [here](🔗).